This post may contain affiliate links. Read disclosure policy

 - Bake for 50-60 minutes or until a butter knife inserted in the center comes out mostly clean.
 Cool in the pan for 20 minutes before transferring to a cooling rack or cutting board.
 Cool completely before glazing.

-- To make the glaze, whisk together the powdered sugar and milk.
-Add more milk if you’d like the glaze thinner.
+- To make the glaze, whisk together the powdered sugar, milk, and a splash of vanilla.
+Add more milk if you'd like the glaze thinner.

 Karly says